macintushar/curiositi/README.md

   - [ ] Plugin system for extensibility.
   - [ ] Role-Based Access Control (RBAC) for enterprise use.
   - [ ] Billing system for monetization.
-  - [ ] SLA 99.9% uptime for reliability.

 ## Contributing